het-keukenmagazijn/laravel-google-authentication/README.md

 }
 ```

+## Migrations
 If you have already ran the default `php artisan make:auth` command you will need to change your columns to uphold the same columns and their types mentioned above.

 The package provides the rest of the required migrations, such as user_roles, roles and a google_oauth_tokens_table.

+You have the option to create either tables or to create views if your database architecture requires you to do so.
+In the latter case you need to configure the configured alias name and the database name itself that you want to source the data from in the
+`config/google_identity.php` file and you will need to change the `migrations.create_views_instead_of_tables` value from false to `true`.

+## Configuration
 Once you have configured the migration you will have to publish the configuration file by running `php artisan vendor:publish --tag=km`.
 Be sure to edit the package properly to your environment.

+## UsesGoogleIdentity trait
 Once your package is published you will have to add the `Keukenmagazijn\LaravelGoogleAuthentication` Trait to your User model, ie.:
 ```php
 class User extends Model {